 Sir Walter Scott (of Ivanhoe fame) described Stamford as: ‘the finest stone town in England’ and in 1967, it became the first designated conservation area in England and Wales.

-It is no wonder then that Stamford is a popular location for filming period dramas.
-George Elliot’s Middlemarch, the 2004 film version of Jane Austen’s Pride and Prejudice, (with Kiera Knightley, Matthew Macfadyen, Donald Sutherland and Dame Judi Dench), and The Da Vinci Code were all filmed in and around Stamford.
-Find out more about following the movie trail by visiting the town’s Tourist Information Centre, located in St Mary’s Street.
+So, it may not surprise you that Stamford is a popular location for filming period dramas.
+George Elliot’s Middlemarch and the 2004 film version of Jane Austen’s Pride and Prejudice (with Kiera Knightley, Matthew Macfadyen, Donald Sutherland and Dame Judi Dench) were both filmed in the town.
+The Da Vinci Code was also filmed in and around Stamford; the area will be a hit with film buffs young and old.

 If the weather is good, have a picnic in Stamford Meadows (it’s well signposted).
 Stamford Meadows is communal parkland in the town centre and has the lovely River Welland running alongside.
 It’s a great place to relax, plus you can take a stroll along the river.

 There are plenty of places to visit in Stamford, which makes it an excellent free day out in Lincolnshire.
 Here are some of our top tips for exploring Stamford: